supriya1511/E-mail-Signature/README.md

 <h4>Note :pushpin: </h4>

 The source for the image is contained within my own personal Google Drive where the image has sharing settings that allow anyone to view the image.
-As a note, I had to change the sharing link provided by Google to include uc?id= at the beginning of the GET request in the URL.
+As a note, I had to change the sharing link provided by Google to include <b>uc?id=</b> at the beginning of the GET request in the URL.
 This allows for a direct download from Google Drive and makes sure the image appears correctly in the email signature.

 --------------------------------------------
 <h3>Adding the HTML Signature to your Email :email: </h3>